 To say Villajoyosa is famous for chocolate is a bit of an understatement.
-Not many places can boast three working chocolate factories.
+Not many places in Spain can boast three working chocolate factories.
 And some days, you can even smell the aroma of chocolate as it wafts gently across the town.

 Chocolate-making began here in the early 1800s.
 The two basic raw ingredients, cacao beans and sugar, were easily imported from the Spanish colonies in central and south America via the port of La Vila.